Code-Institute-Submissions/Milestone-Project-58/README.md

 * And finally, with the help of CI slack Community through the guidance of fellow students, alumni and CI Instructors

 ### Bug/Error Fixed
  An error was detected when viewing the page using an Ipad Pro through the Developer tool.
-There was an ample white space between the bottom of the page the footer thus placing the footer close to the center of the page.
+There was an ample white space between the bottom of the page and the footer thus placing the footer close to the center of the page.
  This was fixed by adding more content and margin thus pushing the footer section at the bottom of the page.

  # Deployment